 Accordingly, in the beginning of 2012 some Members volunteered to start holding discussions on development of a new negotiation for liberalization of trade in services as one of the "new approaches".
-With the purpose of upholding and expanding momentum in negotiation, securing transparency toward developing countries and encouraging them to join the discussions, the media release "Advancing Negotiations on Trade in Services", a summary of the unanimous opinions in 6 months of discussions, was made publicly available on July 5, 2012.
+With the purpose of upholding and expanding momentum in negotiation, securing transparency toward developing countries and encouraging them to join the discussions, the media release "Advancing Negotiations on Trade in Services", a summary of the unanimous opinions in 6 months of discussions, was made publicly available on July 5, 2012 (see page 497 in the 2016 Report on Compliance by Major Trading Partners with Trade Agreements -WTO, FTA/EPA and

+IIA-).
 The voluntary Members continued holding discussions, and proceeded to the full-scale negotiation phase by June 2013.
-Members from 23 nations/regions participated (Japan, United States of America, European Union, Australia, Canada, Republic of Korea, Hong Kong China, Chinese Taipei, Pakistan, Israel, Turkey, Mexico, Chile, Colombia, Peru, Costa Rica, Panama, New Zealand, Norway, Switzerland, Iceland, Liechtenstein and Mauritius (as of February 2016)).
+Although the Members agreed at the unofficial Ministerial Conference held in January 2016 to accelerate negotiations with an eye to their completion by the end of 2016, the negotiations did not see completion in the same year and reached a deadlock.
+Members from 23 nations/regions participated (Japan, United States of America, European Union, Australia, Canada, Republic of Korea, Hong Kong China, Chinese Taipei, Pakistan, Israel, Turkey, Mexico, Chile, Colombia, Peru, Costa Rica, Panama, New Zealand, Norway, Switzerland, Iceland, Liechtenstein and Mauritius (as of February 2018)).